matintynn/api-dictionary-/README.md

 ### Description
 To build this project, I used merriam-webster api to get the english vocabulary data.
 I then display the data to the browser nicely by using CSS/SASS.

+### Note:
+If you clone this repo, please go to merriam-webster to register for your api key in order to put it on the fetch data section

 ### Stack:
 👉 HTML, CSS, JavaScript, API